safenetwork/safenetwork.org/community.md

 ## News

-The best way to follow the progress is to read the MaidSafe Dev Updates, which are published every week (usually on Tuesdays) in [#updates](https://safenetforum.org/c/development/updates).<br>
+The best way to follow the progress is to read the MaidSafe Dev Updates, which are published every week (on Thursdays) in [#updates](https://safenetforum.org/c/development/updates).<br>
 For less frequent updates, you can subscribe to the [MaidSafe Blog](https://blog.maidsafe.net).

 We also recommend: